downlinko/downlinko.github.io/_posts/development/editors/2018-09-02-download-install-android-studio-windows.md

 The Android Studio configuration will now start.

 A progress bar shows the details of the various steps that are performed.
+Note that this can take a while depending on your download speed.

 <img src="{{ site.url }}/assets/images/posts/development/editors/android-studio-setup-progress.png" alt="android studio setup progress">